trisyoungs/aten/doc/40.gui/10.build/build.md

 Allows addition of atoms into the current model at specific normal or fractional coordinates.

+### Element

+The **Element** button allows specification of the element for newly-created atoms by selection from the periodic table.

 ### Prevent Fold

 When transforming atoms in a periodic system with the mouse (i.e. rotating or translating them) if any move outside the unit cell as a result of the transformation they are automatically folded back in to the confines of the cell.
 If **Prevent Fold** is enabled these folding operations will not occur.